NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### SetFixOutOfRangeData

-As shown earlier (file menu option in the weather converter utility), there is an option to “fix” out of range data or not.
+As shown earlier (file menu option in the weather converter utility), there is an option to "fix" out of range data or not.
 By default, this is turned off (does not fix data).
-Again a character convention (“yes” for fixing; “no” for not fixing) is used.
+Again a character convention ("yes" for fixing; "no" for not fixing) is used.
 Case of the actual string is ignored.

 VB Declaration statement: